docsforadobe/after-effects-plugin-guide/docs/aegps/aegp-suites.rst

 The After Effects timeline can contain numerous object types; each object supports a set of parameters called streams.
 All streams, regardless of which type of object to which they're attached, are conceptually similar (and handled similarly by After Effects.
 But the way you access each type of stream varies because of their containment.

 A stream, once acquired, represents a value which may change over time.
-Not all streams *can*

-vary over time, and a particular stream may not be time-variant at the time of access.
+Not all streams *can* vary over time, and a particular stream may not be time-variant at the time of access.

 There are two ways to access the value of a stream.
-If the stream has keyframes, you can use the `keyframe suite <#_bookmark646>`__.
+If the stream has keyframes, you can use the :ref:`aegps/aegp-suites.keyframe-suite`.
 The values provided won't reflect the influence of expressions.
 Note: In any expression, the current keyframed value is always available as the variable value.

-You can also use `AEGP_GetNewStreamValue <#_bookmark632>`__, which samples the value of the stream at a particular time.
+You can also use ``AEGP_GetNewStreamValue`` from :ref:`aegps/aegp-suites.AEGP_StreamSuite5`, which samples the value of the stream at a particular time.
 For streams without expressions or keyframes, the time parameter is meaningless, and the function returns what essentially is the constant value of the stream.
-Use `AEGP_SetStreamValue <#_bookmark633>`__ (which doesn't take a time as a parameter) to set these streams.
+Use ``AEGP_SetStreamValue`` (which doesn't take a time as a parameter) to set these streams.

 Many StreamSuite functions populate a StreamH, which your AEGP must dispose. when done.
-After Effects allocates and passes you a copy of the values, not a direct handle to the original value. `AEGP_GetNewLayerStream() <#_bookmark627>`__ is restricted to streams for which no memory allocation is required to access their values.
+After Effects allocates and passes you a copy of the values, not a direct handle to the original value. ``AEGP_GetNewLayerStream()`` is restricted to streams for which no memory allocation is required to access their values.

 ----

 Okay, What Did I Just Get?
 ================================================================================

 A stream value is a large union, only one structure of which (depending on the stream type) is populated.
-Note the similarity to the `PF_ParamDef <#_bookmark212>`__.
+Note the similarity to the :ref:`effect-basics/PF_ParamDef`.

 ::